About instance settings

 Data cache

-Data cache is an optional feature that's available for Cloud SQL for MySQL Enterprise Plus edition instances.
+Data cache is optional for Cloud SQL for MySQL Enterprise Plus edition instances.
 Data cache utilizes local SSDs to extend a buffer pool from memory to the SSD tier.
 Cloud SQL manages this setting.
 Caching your entire working set provides maximum performance when using data cache.
 You can use the Google Cloud console, gcloud CLI, or Cloud SQL Admin API to turn this setting on or off for your Cloud SQL for MySQL Enterprise Plus edition instances.

 Activation policy